kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

 1. Create a standard that all tools MUST implement.
 1. Provide a way for UIs to surface metrics from an application.
+1. Provide a method for the arbitrary aggregation of Kubernetes objects that do not comprise an Application.

 ## Proposal
-In order to address the issues discussed in the [previous section](#motivation) we will introduce the Application Kind to the apps Group of the Kubernetes API, add the Application Controller to the Controller Manager, and modify kubectl to make use the of the Application Kind.
+In order to address the issues discussed in the [previous section](#motivation) we will introduce the Application Kind to as a CRD extension the Kubernetes API, add the Application Controller to the Controller Manager, and modify kubectl to make use the of the Application Kind.

 ### User Stories